leandroslc/ecoleta/docs/en/README.md

 </div>

 ## :book: Purpose
-Differently from the original project, this repository is a playground environment which includes improved resources and tools, like:
+Differently from the original project (which is great for a week :smile:), this repository is a playground environment which includes improved resources and tools, like:

 - Package maintenance with [Lerna](https://lerna.js.org).
 - Dependency management with [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces).